garybuckle/garybuckleblog/_posts/coding.md

 This does depend on your Operating System which by now you probably know a lot more about anyway, curtesy of the tutorials you have already been thorough.
 While we are on that note, it is worth pointing out that there is no 'de fact' standard on what is the better development environment.
 If you're a happy Windows user, Mac user or Linux user you're going to be fine.
 I have in my time used all three.
 I have set up a local dev environment on A Mac and Linux and once, a long time ago on Windows.
 I doubt that experience is still relevant though.
 Here is a random [resource](https://betterprogramming.pub/how-to-install-apache-on-macos-10-15-catalina-using-homebrew-78373ad962eb) I saw on that process
-An easier process is to install our Web Server using [MAMP](https://www.mamp.info/en/downloads/)
+An easier process is to install a Web Server using [MAMP](https://www.mamp.info/en/downloads/)

 ## What does this do?